 What “rate” can I qualify for?

-When it comes to understanding what kind of “rate” an individual might be able to qualify for after having been diagnosed with Brachial Palsy, there really are only two things one needs to consider.
-First, we’ll need to consider what caused your Brachial Palsy, and second we’ll need to know just how much your condition is affecting your ability to life a so called “normal” life.
+When it comes to an understanding what kind of “rate” an individual might be able to qualify for after having been diagnosed with Brachial Palsy, there really are only two things one needs to consider.
+First, we’ll need to consider what caused your Brachial Palsy, and second, we’ll need to know just how much your condition is affecting your ability to live a so-called “normal” life.

-With regards to “how” or “why” you developed Brachial Palsy, what we’ll want to know is whether or not your condition was caused later on in life as a result of some kind of accident which could theoretically happen again.
+With regards to “how” or “why” you developed Brachial Palsy, what we’ll want to know is whether your condition was caused later on in life as a result of some accident which could theoretically happen again.

 In cases like these…

 We’re not worried about those who were born with Brachial Palsy or who developed it after some kind of accident which could happen to anyone, what we’re looking for here are situations where maybe one’s profession or hobbies puts them at an increased risk for somehow suffering from a similar accident which could end up even worse than just ending up with Brachial Palsy (think, sky diving, or hot air balloon pilot).

 Has been figured out, the next possible factor that may come into play is how well an individual is coping with their injury?

 - Are they able to live on their own?

 - And are they currently receiving any disability benefits?